Published: April 18, 2024 | Last Updated: November 20, 2025

 Influence on the New Hollywood Movement

-With the advent of auteur theory, critical and public attention in cinema shifted from the movie stars to the overall creative vision of films.
+When auteur theory became popular, attention in cinema began shifting from movie stars to the overall creative vision behind a film.

 However, in the 1980s, following high-profile failures such as the epic Western movie Heaven’s Gate (1980), studios reasserted control, leading to a diminished influence of auteur theory.